How to protect your pet from chocolate poisoning

 Alternatives to chocolate

-We understand that you want to include your pet in festivities and family events but it’s never worth risking your pet’s life.
+We know that you want to include your pet in festivities and family events but it’s never worth risking your pet’s life.
 If you want to include them at Christmas or Easter, here are some safe alternatives to feeding them chocolate:

 - A new toy.
 Your pet will really appreciate a new toy.
 It will last much longer than a piece of food and will keep them happily occupied.